 At far left and far right are the basalt cliffs that mark the sudden drop from the relatively shallow Potrillo Canyon into the much deeper Water Canyon.
-Water Canyon descends from the Pajarito Plateau in the third frame and continues to its confluence with White Rock Canyon in the first frame.
-Part of the east rim of White Rock Canyon is visible on the skyline in the first frame, with Montoso Peak on the skyline.
+(I am standing on this cliff to make this photograph.)
+Water Canyon descends from the Pajarito Plateau at center right, and continues to its confluence with White Rock Canyon at left.
+Here part of the east rim of White Rock Canyon is visible, with Montoso Peak on the skyline.

-The feature of greatest geological interest is probably the large outcropping of light pink Bandelier Tuff in the south wall of Water Canyon in the second frame.
+The feature of greatest geological interest is probably the large outcropping of light pink Bandelier Tuff in the south wall of Water Canyon.
 It appears that this outcropping has not slumped down the canyon wall; it was this thick when deposited 1.21 million years ago.
-Since older Cerros del Rio basalt and underlying Santa Fe Group sediments form the rest of the canyon wall, this shows that the Bandelier Tuff filled a deep ancestral Water Canyon when it was erupted, and erosion has since re-cut the canyon, leaving this remnant on the canyon walls.
+Since older Cerros del Rio basalt and underlying Santa Fe Group sediments form the rest of the canyon wall, this shows that the Bandelier Tuff filled a deep ancestral Water Canyon, or perhaps a meander of White Rock Canyon, when it was erupted, and erosion has since re-cut the canyon, leaving this remnant on the canyon walls.

 The Cerros del Rio is exposed in lower Frijoles Canyon, where some interesting features of the formation can be examined.
 The basalt first appears in the canyon bottom about halfway from the visitors' center to Upper Falls.

 The Frijoles River is soon cutting deep into the basalt, exposing basal breccia at the bottom of the top flow unit.